ronron555/FontGrabber/README.md

 # Font Grabber

-A browser Extension that scraps the CSS stylesheets, finds, and organize the font links for you to download.
-Also, it can convert the fonts (Powered by Transfonter) to TTF using the same interface.
+A browser extension that scraps CSS stylesheets, finds, and organize fonts to download.
+Also, it can convert the fonts to TTF (Powered by Transfonter) using the same interface.

 ## TODO